thecharge/FluidTYPO3-Vagrant/README.md

 ### FAQ

-#### I have a problem with windows and vagrant.
+#### Do we support Windows as host?
-- It should work, maybe you need rsync or alternatively comment out the rsync line
+- We got positive feedback from Windows users.
+Please take a look in [offical documention|http://docs.vagrantup.com/v2/synced-folders/rsync.html] for rsync support under Windows or comment it out.

 #### Initial download volume?
-- First time 420 MB for cache vagrant box and 450 MB each complete vagrant up
+- First time 420 MB for cache vagrant box and 150 MB each complete vagrant up

 #### Build time
 - Depends on a lot of factors.
 HDD speed, connection speed<br />